-- 1 Look at these sentences and then complete rules 1-5 in your notebook with a/an, the or no article. - a I think family dinners are great. - b Family dinners are an important moment for us. - c The dinner I'm eating today isn't good. - d The government talks a lot about family dinners. - e l'm a computer technician. - 1 We use when we talk about things in general. - 2 We use to talk about a singular, countable person or thing for the first time, or to say that the person or thing is one of a number of things or people. - 3 We use to talk about a specific person or thing or a person or thing mentioned before. - 4 We use to talk about someone or something that is unique. - 5 We use to say what somebody's profession is.
+- 1 Look at these sentences and then complete rules 1-5 in your notebook with a/an, the or no article. - a I think family dinners are great. - b Family dinners are an important moment for us. - c The dinner I'm eating today isn't good. - d The government talks a lot about family dinners. - e I'm a computer technician. - 1 We use no article when we talk about things in general. - 2 We use a/an to talk about a singular, countable person or thing for the first time, or to say that the person or thing is one of a number of things or people. - 3 We use the to talk about a specific person or thing or a person or thing mentioned before. - 4 We use the to talk about someone or something that is unique. - 5 We use a/an to say what somebody's profession is.

-2a (∞) (∩) 1.04 Listen to how we pronounce the in List A and List B below.
+2a 2 1.04 Listen to how we pronounce the in List A and List B below.
 What is the difference in pronunciation?
 Why is this?

-- List A: the problem the dinner the government the weekend - List B: the end the important thing the evening the afternoon - 2b ( ) 1.04 Listen again and repeat.
+List A: the problem the dinner the government the weekend

+List B: the end the important thing the evening the afternoon

+The is pronounced with a schwa (/ə/) before words beginning with consonants (List A) and with the /iː/ sound before words beginning with vowels and proper nouns (List B).
+When the is stressed (for emphasis), it also has the /iː/ sound.

+2b 1.04 Listen again and repeat.